kernsuite-debian/pybdsf/doc/source/process_image.rst

 .. glossary::

     beam_sp_derive
-        This parameter is a Boolean (default is ``False``).
-If `True` and the parameter beam_spectrum is ``None``, then we assume that the beam in the header is for the median frequency of the image cube and scale accordingly to calculate the beam per channel.
-If ``False``, then a constant value of the beam is taken instead.
+        This parameter is a Boolean (default is ``True``).
+If `True` and the parameter beam_spectrum is ``None`` and no channel-dependent beam parameters are found in the header, then we assume that the beam in the header is for the lowest frequency of the image cube and scale accordingly to calculate the beam per channel.
+If ``False``, then a constant value of the beam (that given in the header or specified with the ``beam`` parameter) is taken instead.

     beam_spectrum
         This parameter is a list of tuples (default is ``None``) that sets the FWHM of synthesized beam per channel.
 Specify as [(bmaj_ch1, bmin_ch1,